Topics of Interest

 Submission Platform

 We will use OpenReview to manage submissions.
 Shortly after the acceptance/rejection notifications are sent out, the de-anonymized paper and anonymous reviews of all accepted papers will become public in OpenReview and open for non-anonymous public commenting.
-For two weeks following the notifications, we will also allow authors of rejected papers to opt-in for their de-anonymized papers (including anonymous reviews) to also be made public in OpenReview if they choose.
+For two weeks following notification, we will also allow authors of rejected papers to opt-in for their de-anonymized papers (including anonymous reviews) to also be made public in OpenReview if they choose.
 Unless the authors of a rejected paper choose to opt-in, there will be no public record that the paper was submitted to the conference.

-Ethics Review
+Ethics Policy

 Dual Submissions